Glossary of Aquarium Terms

 A

-Acclimate - The process in which one will allow for a inhabitant to move from one water source to another (such as moving from the pet store's tank to your own aquarium).
+Acclimate - The process of allowing an inhabitant to move from one water source to another (such as moving from the pet store's tank to your aquarium).

-Acidic - Relates to the pH scale in where anything that is measured below a pH of 7.0 is considered an acid (or acidic).
+Acidic - Relates to the pH scale in which anything that is measured below a pH of 7.0 is considered an acid (or acidic).

 Aeration - Refers to increasing the amount of air that is passed through the water in an aquarium (also known as creating surface agitation to do so).

-Aerobic - Requires the presence of oxygen in order to survive.
+Aerobic - Requires the presence of oxygen to survive.

-Alkaline - Relates to the pH scale in where anything that is equal to or above a pH of 7.0 is considered a base (or basic/alkaline).
+Alkaline - Relates to the pH scale in which anything equal to or above a pH of 7.0 is considered a base (or basic/alkaline).

 Alkalinity - The capacity of something to resist a downward change in pH (normally referred to as carbonate hardness).